Frequently Asked Questions

 Will my parents find out that I am ordering an STI test kit?

 By Maryland law, you're allowed to seek STI testing without your parent/guardian's permission.
-So we will never need to notify your parents that you are getting tested.
+So we will never need to notify your parents that you are getting tested or treated.
 We also never bill insurance for testing, so they won't see anything on their insurance.

 If you want to talk to a doctor and submit an appointment request, we'll ask you if you want to bill your parent/guardian's insurance or not.
 If you don't want to, we will cover the Violet doctor's fees!